Your essay is your voice about yourself. A recommendation letter is someone else's voice about you.

 A good letter of recommendation can make your day; a great letter of recommendation can change your life.

-Now don't get me wrong, I am not saying you should let Megan McCrorie ditching you at your high school winter formal establish your self-worth (that wasn't nice Meghan!).
+Now don't get me wrong, I am not saying you should let Meghan McCrory ditch you at your high school winter formal to establish your self-worth (that wasn't nice, Meghan!).
 But the opinions of those we admire and respect, the ones whom we look to for guidance, the ones who will give us the cold hard truth in all instances – that matters!

-Studies show that we value the opinions of our close network of like-minded individuals above other sources and with the availability of social proof and endless rating systems there has been a shift away from trusting the experts and more toward trusting the opinions of the many.
+Studies show that we value the opinions of our close network of like-minded individuals above other sources.
+With the availability of social proof and crowdsourced rating systems, there has been a shift away from trusting the experts and more toward the opinions of the many.

 Just look at the sales figures for the latest summer blockbuster action pic!

-Recommendations play a very big role when we are faced with choice overload.
-Required to make a decision among 100's or 1000's of similar products with similar features and similar price points where does one begin?
+Recommendations play a huge role when we are faced with choice overload.
+When required to decide among 100's or 1000's of related products with similar features and price points, where does one begin?

-For example, when faced with the seemingly simple task of replacing my broken iPhone 6 case I jumped on Amazon.com in order to make a "quick and easy" purchase.
-I love my current case and figured I would simply get a similar version.
+For example, when faced with the simple task of replacing my broken iPhone 13 case, I jumped on Amazon.com to make a "quick and easy" purchase.
+I love my current case and figure I would simply get a similar version.

 Well, you can imagine how that went down.

-Ninety minutes later I was still browsing through the endless array of case options, features, colors and Amazon recommended accessories.
+Ninety minutes later, I was still browsing through the endless array of case options, features, colors, and Amazon-recommended accessories.
 How about a new car charger?
 Dual USB adapter?
-Lightning cables ?
+Lightning cables?
 The list goes on and on!
-Needless to say, it has been two weeks and I still don't have a replacement case.
+It has been two weeks, and I still don't have a replacement case.
 Maybe I will just keep my old one!